crllect/Cryphr/README.md

 ## TODO:

--   Muiltiple tabs (this is going to be a seperate project/repo)
+-   Multiple tabs (this is going to be a separate project/repo)
 -   Add rammerhead as a proxy option
 -   Add DIP as a proxy option
 -   Change how to open the window, E.G. Embed vs New Tab
 -   Tab Cloaking (Favicon and Title, along with some presets)
 -   Add css for proxyConfig
 -   Add my game lib, and also add 3kh0 game lib.
 Might also have a ruffle embed built in.
 Depends if this gains any traction or not
--   On first open, make the user go to settings to add a theme, and add a breif tutorial on changing proxies and when to do so (Very Low priority)
+-   On first open, make the user go to settings to add a theme, and add a brief tutorial on changing proxies and when to do so (Very Low priority)

 ---

-If you even moderately enjoy this, star this and follow my GitHub, I promise you wont regret it.
+If you even moderately enjoy this, star this and follow my GitHub, I promise you won't regret it.
 Add some PRs if you notice any easy bugs or stupid design decisions.

 ---

 If someone could make some simple css themes using the built in template that would be nice.
-I could do it myself, but im a little busy at the moment, and making some themes is time consuming if you want to make them look any good.
+I could do it myself, but I'm a little busy at the moment, and making some themes is time consuming if you want to make them look any good.